 What is video capsule endoscopy?

-Unlike a traditional endoscopy, which only reaches the first three to six feet of the small bowel, video capsule endoscopy allows us to examine difficult-to-reach tumors within the small bowel.
+Unlike a traditional endoscopy, which only reaches the upper digestive tract, video capsule endoscopy allows us to examine the small bowel for abnormalities.

 At the start of the procedure, the patient is asked to swallow a small capsule.
 This capsule contains a tiny camera which flows through the digestive system and takes two pictures per second.